huntforhomesaz/cleanout2closing-site/content/pages/service-cleanout-and-vendor-coordination.md

 We talk through pros, cons, scope, and timing in plain language.
 You decide what to approve.

-### Step 4 â€“ Coordinate schedules, access, and oversight
+### Step 4 — Coordinate schedules, access, and oversight

 Once you approve the work, I coordinate: